Actions You Can Take Quickly:

 /Library/Caches

-• Step #6: Similarly, delete the files which are eating most of the space.
+- Similarly, delete the files that are consuming the most space.

 Fix 6: Remove old Backups on Mac Finder or iTunes [2 Ways]